craigdsouza/Shikherverma.github.io/_posts/2020-08-06-data-coll-choices-survey-form-creation.md

 auto-detects the type of question, whether *text*, *numeric*, *date* or *multiple choice*.
 Kobo and ODK Build are also fairly simple to use, offering intuitive user interfaces.
 Kobo hides away some of the more technical terms under *settings* for each question, and ODK Build has a panel on the right for each questions' settings.
-Both UIs have drag and drop functionality as well.
+Both UIs have drag and drop functionality as well, to rearrange questions.

 Moreover, if one wishes to avoid form builders altogether and build survey forms (XLSForms) in Microsoft Excel, as I enjoy, that is possible too, if one gains familiarity with the formats there are definite advantages to building XLSForms in Excel,